13 Minimalist Habits For A Calmer Home And Life

 This is something that I shared when I talked about how to curb your shopping.
 When online shopping, instead of immediately throwing something into your cart, add it to your wishlist.

-I also shared in my minimalist gift ideas post, that I keep a running list of things that I would be interested in for things like birthdays or Christmas.
-It’s helpful for other people and I don’t end up with a lot of clutter in my home.
+I also shared in my minimalist gift ideas post that I keep a running list of things that I would be interested in, like birthdays or Christmas.
+It’s helpful for other people, and I don’t end up with a lot of clutter in my home.

-By using a wishlist, you’re saving money.
-You’re saving your space because you’re giving yourself that grace period to see if it’s something you really want.
+By using a wishlist, you’re saving money and space by giving yourself a grace period to decide if it’s something you really want.

 It also takes away the sting of telling yourself “no,” which can be really hard to do sometimes.